baldmountain/seneca/README.md

 See the example folder for an example Go program that calls a Nodejs Seneca echo service.
 In order to run the service you'll need a recent version of Nodejs.

+*NOTE: This library probably isn't thread safe.
+If you make requests from multiple Goroutines using the same requester you will most likely get unexpected results.*

 ### License

 The MIT License (MIT)